|Back & Sides:

 Currently living and building in Granada, Spain, luthier Mario Aracama became captivated with the guitar at an early age and while living in England, decided to become a luthier, subsequently attending Guildhall University.
 There, he graduated in Musical Instrument Technology, specializing in traditional classical and flamenco guitars under the tutelage of David Whiteman.
 In 2003 he relocated to Granada where he learned further from Antonio Marin.
 In the following years he has enjoyed a fruitful exchange of ideas with his friends Michael Ritchie and Jose Vigil, which has also influenced his style.
 True to the Granada aesthetic, Mario builds a light and vibrant instrument, based on the Torres tradition.
 Mario was a finalist in the the first Antonio Marin Guitar Making Competition held in Granada in 2017.

 This is a beautiful instrument from Mario Aracama featuring lovely materials - an aged European spruce top, perfectly quatersawn with a reddish color.
 The back & sides are a sober dark set of African rosewood.
 It has 5 fan struts with a bar underneath the bridge saddle.
 Fingerboard is ebony, neck is cedar.
-Tuning machines are Gotoh luxury with Avalon gears.
+Tuning machines are the "Luxury Hauser" model wiht rosewood buttons made by Rubner.
 Every Aracama guitar has a different and unique aesthetic - Mario enjoys designing rosettes and purfling to complement the visual qualities of the timbers selected for top, back and sides, so that the entire guitar has a unified wholeness unto itself.
 This guitar is a pleasure to play.
 It has a friendly responsiveness to it - an immediate but not harsh attack, and a velvety, full quality of sound.
 It has a lovely palette of timbral colors with the slightest changes in right hand position.
 Basses are deep, trebles are firm and clear.
 Playability is very comfortable for both hands.
 Overall a great guitar for the player seeking a charming, traditional instrument full of Spanish character.
+Although a used guitar, it is in excellent condition with only some wear in the finish and minor signs of prior use.

 Photos taken during construction.